VC-COOH/VC-COOH.github.io/_pages/about.md

   - /about.html
 ---

 I am currently studying at SICAU, majoring in GIS (Geographic Information Science).
 My research interests include spatial analytics, deep learning, and digital media technologies, and I hope to become a master of algorithms one day.
 I also enjoy making indie games, and have made a silly visual novel with a demo that has been released internally (using the Renpy engine).
-Right now I know a little bit of python, C++, and rust, though none of them are something I'm proficient in.
+Right now I know a little bit of python, C++, and Rust, though none of them are something I'm proficient in.
 [Email](mailto:1985528002@qq.com) / [Github](https://github.com/VC-COOH) / [CSDN](https://blog.csdn.net/m0_74124393?spm=1000.2115.3001.5343)

 What else can I say?
 ======
-I love ACGN, literature and music.And I often immerse myself in writing fiction and essays.
+I love ACGN(especially something about magic girls), literature and music.And I often immerse myself in writing fiction and essays.
+Post-punk,shoegaze and Midwest emo are my favorite.
+In fact,I can play the piano,but it is not something I proficient in,too.
 There's nothing to talk about.

-Getting started
+#Getting started
 ======
 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)
 1. Fork [this template](https://github.com/academicpages/academicpages.github.io) by clicking the "Use this template" button in the top right.